-Meta Titles – Good Practice:
+Optimising Meta Titles – Good Practice:

 Google allows between 60 and 70 characters or 570 pixels, the reason there is a range there is clearly some letters are wider than others and so a W is wider than an I and so a W will take up more space.
 I’ve tested it up to around 588 pixels.
-Above that and Google will put an ellipsis at the end which is three dots, so you will see in search that there will be various titles with a three dot ellipsis at the end, appended with the company name.
+Above that and Google will put an ellipsis at the end which is three dots, so you will see in the search results that there will be various titles with a three-dot ellipsis at the end, appended with the company name.
 It’s not ideal because that’s Google doing it for you, and you want to actually convey the meaning of the page in your own words.
 So keep in concise, keep it within 70 characters, and check.
 If it goes beyond it and you see the three dots then shorten it slightly.

-Meta Title Formatting
+Best Meta Titles – Formatting

 The standard format is the primary keyword followed by the secondary keyword, followed by the company name.
 So for instance, say you’re selling Clarks sandals and you have a sandal called Ruby then it might be: